Botanical Name: Portulaca oleracea.

 It was highly regarded as a magical and medicinal herb in the times of the Roman Empire and Pliny the Elder (23-79 AD) recommended that people should wear amulets containing purslane to keep evil and sickness at bay.

 Pedanius Dioscorides (1st century.
-AD) recommended consuming the herb as a treatment for toothache, headaches, inflammation and indigestion.
+AD) recommended consuming the herb as a treatment for a toothache, headaches, inflammation, and indigestion.

 He stated that the plant juice could be used for high fever and as a cooling agent on very warm days and recommended the herb as a treatment for urinary tract problems and internal bleeding of all sorts.

-Purslane is loaded with antioxidants (beta carotene, C and vitamin E), and it also contains high amount of the useful omega-3 fatty acids, which helps strengthen the immune system.
+Purslane is loaded with antioxidants (beta carotene, C, and vitamin E), and it also contains a high amount of the useful omega-3 fatty acids, which helps strengthen the immune system.

 Magnesium deficiency has become very prevalent, and now there is no doubt within the medical community that magnesium plays a role when it comes to many heart diseases.

-Purslane, which is abundant in both of these minerals also contain other substances like calcium, folic acid and lithium that can have positive effect against mild to moderate depression.
+Purslane, which is abundant in both of these minerals also contain other substances like calcium, folic acid, and lithium that can have a positive effect against mild to moderate depression.

 The fresh squeezed sap may be used to counteract cough.
-Due to the plant’s high content of mucilage it has soothing properties that can be useful for gastrointestinal problems such as diarrhea, dysentery, acute enteritis (inflammation of the small intestine) and appendicitis.
+Due to the plant’s high content of mucilage, it has soothing properties that can be used for gastrointestinal problems such as diarrhea, dysentery, acute enteritis (inflammation of the small intestine) and appendicitis.